rhadlich/rhadlich/README.md

 I'm Rodrigo, a mechanical engineering PhD student at Stony Brook University.

-- 🔭 I’m currently working on a reinforcement-learning-based control unit for internal combustion engines.
+- 🔭 I’m currently working on a reinforcement-learning-based control unit for internal combustion engines [here](https://github.com/rhadlich/RayProject.git).

 <!--
 **rhadlich/rhadlich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.